Updated April 24, 2026

 What Does a Medical Laboratory Technician Do?

-Medical laboratory technicians work in hospital labs, reference labs, and clinic laboratories.
-Your day splits between hands-on testing — preparing blood smears, loading chemistry analyzers, culturing specimens — and quality assurance work like running controls and maintaining equipment logs.
+Medical laboratory technicians work primarily in hospital labs, reference laboratories, and clinic settings.
+Your day splits between operating automated chemistry analyzers, preparing specimens for testing, and performing quality control checks to ensure accurate results.

 • Test body fluids like blood or urine using a microscope or automatic analyzer to detect diseases or abnormalities, then enter your findings into a computer.